raganwald/raganwald.github.com/index.md

 read his code, too (he wouldn't have it any other way), but I had a hard time finding flaws.
-The result was probably the most solid codebase that I've ever worked on.”*
+The result was probably the most solid codebase that I've ever worked on.</p>
 —Christian Jaekl, Software Engineer and Concurrency Domain Expert

 -->